-Garage door maintenance is necessary for your family’s safety.
-The garage door is used more than 500 times per year, so it comes as no surprise that it can break.
-You can perform a tune up from time to time.
+Garage door maintenance is necessary from time to time, both for safety and convenience.
+A typical garage door is used more than 500 times per year, so it comes as no surprise that it can break.
+You can perform a tune-up from time to time.
 The tune up of a garage door can be done in a few simple steps and it will take you no more than 30 minutes.

 The lift cable may have broken strands, especially in the area where it is attached to the bottom roller bracket.
 Get a cleaning brush and clean the dirt to be able to identify any broken strands.
 Don’t touch the cable with your hands, as it is under tension.
 If the cable is damaged, you need to call a professional for the job.